mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 strapped to an individual in a vacc suit so the operator can use it hands- free.
 Power packs are simple to jerry-rig, provided you have a suitable size of battery and a basic grasp of electronics.
-Typically, given the power required, it will open two standard 1.5 metre iris valves on a full charge.
+Typically, given the power required, it will open two standard 1.5 meter iris valves on a full charge.

 ```
 Item TL Kg Cost